What Is Continuous Integration Software and How Does It Work?

 Accelerate Deployment Pipelines

-CI tools reduce manual work by automating repetitive tasks, ensuring a streamlined workflow from development to deployment.
-Faster builds and test cycles mean quicker feature releases, allowing businesses to stay competitive.
+CI tools reduce manual work by automating repetitive tasks.
+This ensures a simplified workflow from development to deployment.
+Faster builds and test cycles mean quicker feature releases.
+This allows businesses to stay competitive.

 Facilitate Better Collaboration Across Teams